portlandcodeschool/frontend-freelancer/code_challenge_05/code_challenge_05.md

 # Overview

-*Here's your chance to make a website and fill it with your own content.*
+Here's your chance to make a website and fill it with your own content.

-*Create a Wordpress site with roughly the same amount of content your MODX project had, but this time you have to come up with the content too.
-You will have to make a content plan, draw up wireframes, and structure and populate the site accordingly.*
+Create a Wordpress site with roughly the same amount of content your MODX project had, but this time you have to come up with the content too.
+You will have to make a content plan, draw up wireframes, and structure and populate the site accordingly.

 # Specification

-*A description of the final product, including any customer/functional requirements, technical requirements (specific coding practices to use), and non-requirements (areas where the students can use their own judgement or can be omitted).*
+The content of the site is up to you.
+At the very least, make it similar to Code Challenge 03 with a navigation element, a page with multiple entries (like a blog)

 ## Discussion